aiven/aiven-docs/docs/products/postgresql/concepts/pg-shared-buffers.md

 ideal.
 :::

-You can find an overview of `shared_buffers` cache hit rates using `pg_statio_user_tables`:
+See an overview of `shared_buffers` cache hit rates using `pg_statio_user_tables`:

 ```shell